 Exclusively focused on health, UCSF’s cadre of exceptional scientists, trainees and staff, embrace the pervasive spirit of collaboration and entrepreneurship.
 Together, they are leading revolutions in health.
 UCSF faculty include five Nobel laureates and many leaders in their fields across the United States and world.

 To speed up urgently needed practices, policies, therapies and cures for public benefit, UCSF’s Clinical and Translational Science Institute (CTSI) was established in 2006 with a $108 million grant from the NIH as part of a national mandate and movement.
 CTSI received renewal funding in 2011 with a second five-year award of $112 million.
-UCSF is also one of the leading institutional recipients of science-based stimulus funds under the American Recovery and Reinvestment Act.
+UCSF was also one of the leading institutional recipients of science-based stimulus funds under the American Recovery and Reinvestment Act.

 Research programs in the basic, clinical, social and behavioral, and population sciences are recognized internationally.
 Preeminent faculty, who are conducting basic science investigations at the genetic, cellular, molecular and systems level, are unmasking the fundamental mechanisms of biology.
 And acclaimed faculty conducting investigations involving humans are discovering new solutions for preventing and treating a wide array of diseases, including cardiovascular disease, neurological disorders, cancer, diabetes, genetic disorders, immunological and infectious disease, and reproductive and developmental disorders.